Conventional maybe but not dull

 No Poverty Row programmer

-Ride Clear of Diablo is neither very interesting nor an A-movie.
-But it isn’t bad.
+Ride Clear of Diablo is tightly paced and well acted.
 It’s a revenge tale as Audie arrives in Santiago after being informed by his father’s lawyer Meredith (William Pullen, six B-Westerns and various Western TV shows) of his pappy’s death, murdered at the hands of rustlers.
 Being Audie, it’s not revenge he’s after in the sense of gunning the killers down in Main Street, still less bushwhacking them - perish the thought - it’s more arresting them and bringing them to trial.
 Naturally, the lawyer wearing a suit and all, he’s in on the rustling gang.
-He works with a crooked Sheriff Kenyon (were there any honest ones in B-Westerns?
+He works with a crooked Sheriff Kenyon (were there any honest lawmen in B-Westerns?
 Yes, a few) Paul Birch, Mike Malone from Cannonball.
 This isn’t a spoiler, pards, because we are shown this crookedness in the first reel.
-The corrupt-sheriff role was crying out for Ray Teal and indeed Mr. Birch enters a Ray Teal Lookalike Contest and comes second.
+The corrupt-sheriff role was crying out for Ray Teal and indeed Mr. Birch enters a Ray Teal Lookalike Contest - but comes second.

 Sheriff Paul Birch trying to be Ray Teal

-So there we have the set up for a pretty standard plot.
+So there we have the set up for a pretty standard plot, but well done.
 The girls?
 Oh yes, of course.
-They are the sheriff’s pretty niece Laurie (Susan Cabot again) and Abbe Lane as the sexy saloon singer.
+They are the sheriff’s pretty niece Laurie (Susan Cabot yet again; she was getting to be an Audie steady) and Abbe Lane as the sexy saloon singer.
 Being Audie, you may guess which one he finally marries.

 Lovely in that 50s way